NSIRC Masters Scholarships with Brunel University

-PhD Scholarships and Studentships
+Our Fully-Funded PhD Studentships

-In the case of UK and EU students, the scholarships and PhD studentships will cover university fees and provide a minimum stipend of £16,000 per year.
+NSIRC also offers fully funded PhD studentships for UK, EU, and International students.
+These studentships will cover university fees and provide a minimum stipend of £16,000 per year for up to three years of full-time study in the UK, for British and EU students.
 For Overseas students, total funding is capped at £24,000 per year.

 PhD Research Topic Vacancies

-Have you a question about the application process?
+Have you a question about the application process...

-If you have any question about the application process or entry requirements for any of our postgraduate courses in Cambridge, please email firstname.lastname@example.org.
+If you have any questions about the application process or entry requirements for any of our postgraduate courses in Cambridge, please email firstname.lastname@example.org.
 Form there we can quickly answer any questions and discuss the course of your interest.